jestinkm/transaction-risk-investigator/README.md

 narrative_source
 ```

-This identifies whether the narrative came from Gemini or the fallback template.
+This identifies whether the narrative came from Gemini or the deterministic fallback.

 ---